Clarifying Menopause

 Women are amazing beings.
 We navigate our lives through changing, often raging cycles of hormones.
 We progress from the onset of menstruation, to perhaps including a journey of motherhood, and then to a finale of menopause.
 Each one of these stages is a continuum with ongoing changes, some with obvious starts and stops.
 These changes are often described as “symptoms” and are so common that many women feel that they just need to ‘power through’ it without knowing that there are resources to help available.

-The term “Menopause” is an example of a hormone change that is a hard stop.
+The term “Menopause” is an example of a hormone change that is hard stop.
 For most women, menopause is defined as 12 months since a woman’s last menstruation.
-For some women, menopause is defined as the onset of vasomotor symptoms due to an abrupt lack of estrogen due to medial reasons.
+For some women, menopause is defined as the onset of vasomotor symptoms due to an abrupt lack of estrogen due to medical reasons.
 In either case, menopause officially ends a woman’s reproductive years.
 Why is ONE DAY so hard and so challenging for many women?
-Fluctuations in hormones that women experience leading up (perimenopause) and following (post menopause) can make the process life changing.
+Fluctuations in hormones that women experience leading up to (perimenopause) and following (post-menopause) can make the process life-changing.
 Most women ride this rollercoaster from ages around 45 to 55 years of age.

 Common Changes in Menopause